Back to Events

 • Unfunded mandates

-• Policies that increase operational costs or reduce housing supply
+• o Policies that increase operational costs or reduce housing supply

 • The committee helps push back against laws or proposals that may have unintended negative consequences for rental housing providers and residents alike.